Internal Access

 Start Here

 You have made it.
-Whether you are an engineer, designer, strategist, writer, researcher, or organizer — you are now part of a team building something that has never existed before.
+Whether you are an engineer, designer, strategist, writer, researcher, or organizer, you are now part of a team building something that has never existed before.
 We are creating privacy-first, ethically made, sustainable technology powered by a community that believes technology should serve people, not harvest them.

-After reviewing this page, visit the Progress tab.
-That is where you will find what Cioré is currently focused on, what phase the company is in, what support is currently welcome, and what is coming next.
-It is the fastest way to understand where you can plug in.
+Your presence here matters.
+No contribution is too small.
+After reviewing this page, visit What We Are Working On to understand what Cioré is currently focused on, what phase the company is in, where support is welcome, and what is coming next.

 Team Culture